Buying A House In 2023: A Step-By-Step How-To

-Buying a home with no money down is possible but most homeowners need to have some cash for a down payment.
-A down payment is the first major payment you make on your loan.
-The amount of money you’ll need to save depends on your loan type and how much money you borrow.
+Buying a home with no money down is possible, but most homeowners need to have some cash on hand for a down payment – the first major payment you make on your loan at closing.

-You’ll also need to pay for closing costs before you move into your new home.
-Closing costs are fees that go to your lender in exchange for creating your loan.
+You’ll also need to pay for closing costs before moving into your new home.
+Closing costs are fees that go to your lender and other third parties in exchange for creating your loan.

 Your credit score is based on the following information:

-- Payment history
+- Your payment history

-- Amount of money you owe
+- The amount of money you owe

 - The length of your credit history